cairis-platform/cairis/install.md

 * Download and run the container:
 {% highlight bash %}
-docker run -d -P --net=bridge shamalfaily/cairis
+$ docker run -d -P --net=bridge shamalfaily/cairis
 {% endhighlight %}

+* Obtain the port the container is running on:
+{% highlight bash %}
+$ docker port $(docker ps -aq)
+7071/tcp -> 0.0.0.0:32769
+{% endhighlight %}

-* From the web browser of your choice, go the access URL provided by Docker, e.g. http://localhost:32771 When asked for credentials, provide test/test
+* From the web browser of your choice, connect to the CAIRIS URL and access port, e.g. http://localhost:32769 When asked for credentials, provide test/test

 * If you want to interact with a pre-existing CAIRIS model, you can find some examples on the CAIRIS github, repository, e.g. [NeuroGrid](https://github.com/failys/cairis/blob/master/examples/exemplars/NeuroGrid/NeuroGrid.xml).
 You can import this from the System/Import menu, selecting type 'Model', and the model file to import.
 Allow a minute or two for this import to complete.